 Mention geraniums as a striking poolside plant and you might get a blank stare or a big yawn.
-But for vibrant, beautiful color that lasts from spring to fall—the time you'll be using your pool—nothing beats the hybrids called Martha Washington or Lady Washington geraniums.
+But for vibrant, beautiful color that lasts from spring to fall—bascially the time you will be using your pool—nothing beats the hybrids called Martha Washington or Lady Washington geraniums.

 The geraniums sold in most big-box stores and garden centers are actually Pelargoniums.
-If you happen to see some of the more unusual Martha Washington colors—all variegated—go ahead and buy them.
-They're usually only... available for about six weeks or less in late spring.
-Since they grow quickly, there's no point in buying a quart-size container or larger - the ones in 4-inch are all you need and are easier to plant in the ground.
+If you happen to see some of the more unusual Martha Washington colors—all variegated—go ahead and buy it.
+That variety is usually only available for about six weeks or so in late spring.
+Since it grows quickly, there is no point in buying a quart-size container or larger.
+The 4-inch ones are all you need and are easier to plant in the ground.

 Marthas, aka regal pelargoniums, sometimes look like exotic tropical flowers and orchids.
 They can be found in shades of pink, magenta, fuschia, red, white, violet and lavender.
-Like many flower hybrids, Lady Washington pelargoniums have great names, like:
+Like many flower hybrids, Lady Washington pelargoniums have great cultivar names:

 Ornamental Sweet Potato Vine

-Let's get things clear: you can't make tequila from all agaves.
-That talent lies solely with blue agave, or Agave tequilana, an important cash crop for the Mexican state of Jalisco.
-Not surprisingly, the main ingredient in tequila comes from the blue-green, spikier Blue Agave.
+Not to be confused with blue agave or Agave tequilana, an important cash crop for the Mexican state of Jalisco for making tequila.
 Agave attenuata is also a native of Mexico and grows well in the southwestern United States.
-It requires little water, and performs well near the ocean or a swimming pool.
-Attenuata is also easy to propagate from... cuttings or pups—a few large plants can multiply and become quite prolific in just a few years.Continue to 14 of 19 below.
+It requires little water and performs well near the ocean or a swimming pool.
+Attenuata is also easy to propagate from cuttings or pups—a few large plants can multiply and become quite prolific in just a few years.Continue to 13 of 18 below.

 This New Zealand native is sometimes sold under the name Veronica.
 The shrubbier hebes are exotic, striking plants that enhance poolside border landscaping.
 They prefer mild-winter zones and need regular water with good drainage.

 Succulents are some of the least-understood plants, but in the western United States, they have been enjoying a surge in popularity.
 These green beauties are Aeonium.
-Succulents come in all sizes and shapes, and are the rising stars of drought-tolerant landscaping because they store water in their fleshy leaves, stems, and roots.
+Succulents come in all sizes and shapes and are the rising stars of drought-tolerant landscaping because they store water in their fleshy leaves, stems, and roots.
 Technically, the more-familiar cactus are succulents, although they require a desert habitat and have prickly spines.
-Not so with succulents, which don't all have... spines and may not survived.Continue to 16 of 19 below.
+Not so with succulents, which do not all have spines.

-This vigorous perennial is a European native, naturalized in eastern North America.
-But Creeping Jenny acclimates quite well in many settings, including woodlands and partial shade gardens, or even the dry climate of Southern California, where this one was photographed.
-Lysimachia is a beautiful chartreuse color and grows well as a groundcover, climbing trellises or spilling out of containers near the pool.
-Jenny can become a bit invasive, but since she's so pretty, color-loving gardeners... forgive her.Continue to 19 of 19 below.
+This vigorous perennial is a European native that has been naturalized in eastern North America.
+Creeping Jenny acclimates quite well in many settings, including woodlands and partial shade gardens, or even the dry climate of southern California, (pictured).
+Lysimachia is a beautiful chartreuse color and grows well as a ground cover, climbing trellises, or spilling out of containers near the pool.
+Jenny can become a bit invasive, but since it is so pretty, color-loving gardeners are foregiving.